Feature #1829

 It can be available to non-admins, but it is not a problem if the users request the admin to do it once in a project.
 If it is not restricted to admin some visibility problems may occur.
 A non-admin must not see a project in which it is not involved.
 This will lead us to make all the “templates” or “general interest projects” public to allow non-admins to copy them.
 But maybe the projects must not be public to outside of the “company”.

-#7 Updated by Andriy Lesyuk about 13 years ago
+#7 Updated by Andriy Lesyuk over 13 years ago

 Did not get the idea about the prefix...
 What I asked is to have an additional link “Use as a template” on a project page e.g. near “New subproject”.
 The same for Administration panel - “Use as a template” near “Copy”.
 This way any project can be used as a template (of course the seen one only).